Full-time: One year, Part-time: Two years

 MSc - Nine modules

-This is a 12 month course comprising three parts.
-The first two parts are the taught element and the final part is consists of research and writing the dissertation element.
+This is an 11 month course comprising three parts.
+The first two parts are include the taught element and the final part is consists of research and writing the dissertation or management consultancy project element.
 The taught element focuses on key aspects of hospitality and event management.

-For full-time students, the taught element is normally completed over a nine month period starting in October.
+For full-time students, the taught element is normally completed over a nine month period starting in September October.
 Part-time students will normally attend on a one day a week basis and complete the taught element in two years.
 Students who complete the taught element of the degree, in part or in its entirety, may graduate with either a Postgraduate Certificate or Diploma in International Hospitality and Event Management.
-Students wishing to complete the MSc in International Hospitality and Event Management must complete the research element, which comprises of a dissertation.
+Students wishing to complete the MSc in International Hospitality and Event Management must complete the research element, which comprises of a dissertation or a management consultancy project.
 Full-time students will normally complete this in the three months that follow the taught element, whilst part-time students complete this during the course of an academic session.

 I’d recommend this course as it provided opportunities to meet like-minded and passionate graduates who wanted to progress within the hospitality industry.
 There was a high level of interaction in lectures, encouraging group work activities.
 The support and encouragement from lecturers to achieve the best possible results was excellent and they were all vastly experienced in their specialist areas.